-Dr. Madigan founded the Boston Child Study Center (BCSC) with the mission to improve the lives of youth and families through expanding access to evidence-based treatment and provide community education and training.
-He is also an Instructor of Psychology in the Department of Psychiatry at Harvard Medical School and a Clinical Psychologist at the McLean Hospital 3East DBT Program, where he runs the 3East DBT Trauma & Exposure Program for adolescents struggling with PTSD, anxiety, depression, and co-occurring suicidal behaviors and non-suicidal self-injury (NSSI).
+Dr. Madigan founded the Boston Child Study Center (BCSC) in 2013 with the mission to improve the lives of youth and families through expanding access to evidence-based treatment and provide community education and training.
+In addition to his work at BCSC, he is an Instructor of Psychology in the Department of Psychiatry at Harvard Medical School and a Clinical Psychologist at the McLean Hospital 3East DBT Program, where he co-founded the 3East DBT Trauma & Exposure Program for adolescents struggling with PTSD, anxiety, depression, and co-occurring suicidal behaviors and non-suicidal self-injury (NSSI).

-For more information regarding Dr. Madigan, or his availability, please call (857) 400-9211 or email at info@BostonChildStudyCenter.com.
+For more information regarding Dr. Madigan or his availability, please call (857) 400-9211 or email at info@BostonChildStudyCenter.com.